huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_api.md

   The valid values are **Public** and **Private**.

 * `name` - (Required, String) Specifies the API name.
-  The valid length is limited from can contain `3` to `255`, only Chinese and English letters, digits and following special characters are allowed: `-_./（()）:：、`.
+  The valid length is limited from `3` to `255`, only Chinese and English letters, digits and following special characters are allowed: `-_./（()）:：、`.
   The name must start with a digit, Chinese or English letter.